 This podcast focuses on the big four of personal finance: Income growth, investing, budgeting (spending and expenses) and paying off debt.
 Describing itself as “an uncensored personal finance podcast,” Listen Money Matters is a great podcast if you are looking for an edge in making the most out of your money.

 The podcast was started by an ex-investment banker, Andrew Fiebert, who felt that there wasn’t enough personal finance info online.
 The weekly podcast airs for about 50 minutes.
-The tone used in the podcast is consumer friendly and straightforward.
-You will enjoy listening to the inspirational stories from the financial world.
+The tone used in the podcast is consumer-friendly and straightforward.
+You will enjoy listening to inspirational stories from the financial world.

 Subscribing to this podcast could help you gain the financial knowledge you need to grow your wealth and take full control of your finances like a boss.

 This podcast mainly focuses on investing and saving.
-Dave, a best-selling author, and a big name in the personal finance world reiterates the importance of avoiding debts at all costs.
+Dave Ramsey, a best-selling author, and a big name in the personal finance world reiterates the importance of avoiding debts at all costs.

 Sorting out real issues from real people goes a long way in helping individuals facing similar problems.
 By engaging listeners and offering practical solutions, this could be the motivation you need to get your finances in order.

 If you want to be smarter with achieving financial independence, this is the right podcast for you.
 With over 8 million weekly listeners tuning in to the Dave Ramsey Show, there’s no reason why you should not give this podcast a try.

 4. Stacking Benjamins with Joe Saul-Sehy & OG

 If you are looking for a funny but informative finance podcast with tons of relatable stories and side hustle ideas, look no further than Stacking Benjamins.
 Rather than general Economics, this podcast centers more on personal finance.
 Joe invites a variety of top quality guests from the financial industry to cover a wide range of finance-related topics.